cs421sp22-homework/project-team-01-ai_for_fun/docs/model.md

 >
 > gdown https://drive.google.com/uc?id=18CQ6G6tBEOfvCHlPqP8EBI4xWbrr9dBc -O config.json

-tts_model.pth.tar is the tar package with all the tts models.
+tts_model.pkl is the package with all the tts models.

 cofig.json contain the fune tuned hyperparetmers of the models.